 One is a manual action penalty, which is site-specific and intentionally applied.
-The other type of “penalty” (although not really a penalty but more of a consequence) is when a site loses rankings as a result of the Google algorithm.
+The other type of “penalty” is really more of a consequence.
+It happens when a site loses rankings as a result of the Google algorithm.

-I’ll talk about each in more detail here.
-But first, a primer on why penalties exist.
+Below I’ll give more details about both types and why penalties exist.
 Feel free to jump ahead:

 - How webmaster guidelines and penalties work

 - What is a Google manual action penalty

 - What is an algorithmic penalty

 How Webmaster Guidelines and Penalties Work

 Google’s “Webmaster Guidelines” help website publishers understand what can cause a penalty or poor rankings.